 The Exceptional Family Member Program, is a mandatory enrollment program that works with other Military and civilian agencies to provide comprehensive and coordinated medical, educational, housing, community support, and personal services to Family Members with special needs.
 The Exceptional Family Member Program is governed by Army Regulation, AR 608-75.
 It is designed to assist active duty personnel with Exceptional Family Members (EFMs) who have special physical, emotional, developmental, or intellectual needs during assignments/reassignments .
 Enrollment is based upon the individual medical and educational requirements of DEERS enrolled Family members of active duty Military personnel.

 - Information and referral to Military and community services

 - Education and outreach

 - Special recreational activities

-- Assistance with special needs accomodation at on post childcare facilities and Family housing
+- Assistance with special needs accommodation at on post childcare facilities and Family housing

 IN & OUT PROCESSING

-The purpose of the SNAP/MIAT team is to address the indiviual medical or eduational needs of children enrolled in Child, Youth Services (CYS) childcare or recreational programs.
-We are here to help decide placement and ensure reasonable accomodations are available for your children enrolled in CYS programs.
+The purpose of the SNAP/MIAT team is to address the individual medical or educational needs of children enrolled in Child, Youth Services (CYS) childcare or recreational programs.
+We are here to help decide placement and ensure reasonable accommodations are available for your children enrolled in CYS programs.
 As a parent, you are a vital member of this team.
 Your participation is strongly encouraged and valued.
 The SNAP/MIAT can be of greater assistance when provided with a brief history, outline of current symptoms/concerns and actions taken (rescue medicine, etc.).